Final report for ONC21-091

 Planned Outcome 3: Virtual forum attendees learn about Indigenous foodways and seed-to-seed production of rare and endangered varieties.
 Measured by post-forum surveys, and conversations with attendees.

-There are several recommendations arising from the project in 2021.
-Initially, they are as follows:
+The following recommendations arose from the project in 2021.

 - Discussions are happening in Native/Indigenous communities around data sovereignty (what information is appropriate to share and with whom).
 The webinars have also touched on the discussion around who has the rights to grow Indigenous varieties.
 Respecting and listening to Indigenous voices in these conversations feels very important to staff at SSE.